bmorcelli/ESP-Web2SD-Mgr/README.md

 This project derivates from [Example 2 of esp32-asyncwebserver-fileupload-example](https://github.com/smford/esp32-asyncwebserver-fileupload-example), but adjusted to read filles from SD Card instead of SPIFFS and added support to navigate through folders.

 # Limitations
-* It uploads files only into root folder
 * Restart ESP option doesn't work yet